elecfreaks/learn-en/microbitKit/iot_kit/how_to_use_kidsiot.md

 #  The fourth part: Guidance of KidsIoT
 ---
-- ）KidsIoT is a platform for IoT(Internet of Things) produced by Elecfreaks with only three minutues to get connected, it can achieve a remote control to the micro:bit.
+- KidsIoT is a platform for IoT(Internet of Things) produced by Elecfreaks with only three minutues to get connected, it can achieve a remote control to the micro:bit.
 (Currently in English version only)
  link: [KidsIoT Cloud Platform: https://www.kidsiot.cn/](https://www.kidsiot.cn/)

 ![](./images/kidsiot_01.jpg)

 ## Registration
+---
 - Sign up in the website to get a new account.

 ![](./images/kidsiot_02.jpg)